fgoujeon/maki/README.md

     be executed depending on the active state and the event we receive.
     Basically, whenever awesm::sm::process_event() is called, AweSM iterates over the rows of this table until it finds a match, i.e. when:
-    - 'start_state' is the currently active state (or is awesm::any);
+    - 'source_state' is the currently active state (or is awesm::any);
     - 'event' is the type of the processed event;
     - and the 'guard' returns true (or is awesm::none).
     When a match is found, AweSM:
-    - exits 'start_state';
+    - exits 'source_state';
     - marks 'target_state' as the new active state;
     - executes the 'action';
     - enters 'target_state'.
-    The initial active state of the SM is the first state encountered in the transition table ('off', is our case).
+    The initial active state of the state machine is the first state encountered in the transition table ('off', is our case).
     */
     using transition_table = awesm::transition_table
     <
-        //  start_state,    event,       target_state,   action,            guard
+        //  source_state,   event,       target_state,   action,            guard
         row<off,            button_push, emitting_white, turn_light_white>,
         row<emitting_white, button_push, emitting_red,   turn_light_red,    is_short_push>,
         row<emitting_red,   button_push, emitting_green, turn_light_green,  is_short_push>,